phpable/facades/README.md

     protected static $Recipient = Recipient::class;

     /**
-     * The initialize method can be used to provide the necessary
+     * The initialize method can be used to provide
-     * to the recipient arguments if any.
+     * some necessary arguments to the recipient class constructor if needed.
      */
     protected final static function initialize(): SInit {
         return new SInit(["John"]);